Spastic Paraplegia Type 5A

 What is the definition of Spastic Paraplegia Type 5A?

-Spastic paraplegia type 5A is one of a group of genetic disorders known as hereditary spastic paraplegias.
+Spastic paraplegia type 5A belongs to a group of genetic disorders known as hereditary spastic paraplegias.
 These disorders are characterized by muscle stiffness (spasticity) and severe weakness in the lower limbs (paraplegia).
 Hereditary spastic paraplegias are often divided into two types: pure and complex.
-The pure types involve spasticity and weakness only in the lower limbs, while the complex types involve additional problems with other areas of the body; additional features can include changes in vision, changes in intellectual functioning, brain abnormalities, and disturbances in nerve function (neuropathy).
-Spastic paraplegia type 5A is usually a pure hereditary spastic paraplegia, although complex type features have been reported in some individuals, usually in those who have had the condition for many years.
+The pure types involve spasticity and weakness only in the lower limbs, while the complex types involve additional problems with other areas of the body.
+Additional features can include changes in vision, changes in intellectual functioning, brain abnormalities, and disturbances in nerve function (neuropathy).
+Spastic paraplegia type 5A is usually classified as a pure hereditary spastic paraplegia, although complex-type features have been reported in some individuals.

 What are the causes of Spastic Paraplegia Type 5A?

-Spastic paraplegia type 5A is caused by mutations in the CYP7B1 gene.
+Genetic changes that cause disease are called pathogenic variants.
+Spastic paraplegia type 5A is caused pathogenic variants in the CYP7B1 gene.
 This gene provides instructions for making an enzyme called oxysterol 7-alpha-hydroxylase.
-In the brain, oxysterol 7-alpha-hydroxylase is involved in a pathway that converts cholesterol to hormones called neurosteroids.
-These neurosteroids increase nerve cell activity (excitability) and promote cell survival and communication between nerve cells.
-Oxysterol 7-alpha-hydroxylase helps maintain normal cholesterol levels in the brain and, by producing neurosteroids through altering existing hormones within the pathway, regulates the effects of neurosteroids on the brain.
+In the brain, oxysterol 7-alpha-hydroxylase is involved in a pathway that converts certain forms of cholesterol into hormones called neurosteroids.
+Neurosteroids increase the ability of nerve cells (neurons) to send signals (excitability).
+Oxysterol 7-alpha-hydroxylase helps maintain normal cholesterol levels and regulates the effects of neurosteroids.

 How prevalent is Spastic Paraplegia Type 5A?